ray-x/navigator.lua/README.md

 # Features:

 - LSP easy setup.
-Support some of the most commonly used lsp client setup
+Support some of the most commonly used lsp client setup.
+Smart loading lsp clients based on buffer type.
+- Out of box experience.
+10 lines of minimum vimrc can turn your neovim into a full-featured LSP powered IDE
 - Unorthodox UI with floating windows
 - Async request with lsp.buf_request for reference search
 - Treesitter symbol search.
-It is handy for large file (Do you know some of LSP e.g. sumneko_lua, there is a 100kb limition?)
+It is handy for large filas (Some of LSP e.g. sumneko_lua, there is a 100kb file size limition?)
 - fzy search with Lua-JIT
-- Better navigation for diagnostic errors, Navigate through files that contain errors/warnings
+- Better navigation for diagnostic errors, Navigate through all files/buffers that contain errors/warnings
-- Group references/implementation/incomming/outgoing based on file names.
+- Grouping references/implementation/incomming/outgoing based on file names.
 - Nerdfont, emoji for LSP and Treesitter kind

 # Why a new plugin